-Internal exclusion is an alternative to suspension.
+Internal exclusion or a 'cluster suspension' is an alternative to suspension.
 Internal exclusion is less likely to be considered when:

 - The poor behaviour occurred whilst a student was internally excluded. - Internal exclusion had been used in the past and the student shows little progress. - The behaviour is of an extreme nature.